-The Efigy Education initiative, which will run throughout the entire school year, also aims to promote technological professions among students.
-The Naturgy Foundation will introduce the youngest generations to the key aspects of the energy transition and new technology such as renewable gas and its role in the circular economy.
+The Naturgy Foundation introduces the youngest generations to the key aspects of the energy transition and new technologies such as renewable gas and its role in the circular economy.